ClinicalsMnemonicsTips

 EElectrolyte Abnormalities including low Magnesium

-And no – contrary to popular belief, Caffeine consumption does NOT increase risk of Atrial Fibrillation…
+And no – contrary to popular belief, Caffeine consumption does NOT increase the risk of Atrial Fibrillation…

 P.S. : Fixing AFib-RVR with ACBDEF